starqi/cluster-viz/README.md

-## Interest Summarizer
+## ClusterViz

 [In progress]

 Basic project for learning React/Redux/Webpack.

-Imports RSS feeds (ie. podcast descriptions) and clusters into topics (k-means, tf-idf, cosine similarity).
+Import RSS feeds (ie. podcasts, news), remove entries which you don't like, and it will draw clusters highlighting interest groups.